-You will have the same number of shares in Björn Borg before and after the redemption procedure is carried out, presuming that you do not buy or sell any shares.
-The redemption shares created will all be subject to automatic redemption.
+You will have the same number of shares in Björn Borg after the redemption procedure is carried out, provided that you do not buy or sell any shares.
+The redemption shares created through the share split will all be subject to automatic redemption.